Pranay-Gottimukula/generative-cricket-commentary/README.md

 This project is designed to be cross-platform and supports Windows, macOS, and Linux environments.
 Please follow the appropriate instructions below to set up the development environment and run the project successfully.

+Create data/output directory in the project folder, store your personal Groq API key in .env file

 ### 1. Clone the Repository

 ```bash